thcopeland/afterzhev/sim/slimavr-0.1.4/README.md

 ## Slimavr

-Slimavr is a slim, fast simulator for a subset of AVR microcontrollers.
+Slimavr is a slim, fast simulator for a subset of 8-bit AVR microcontrollers.
 The name follows in the grand tradition established by [simulavr](https://www.nongnu.org/simulavr/) and [simavr](https://github.com/buserror/simavr).

-Unlike these older projects, slimavr runs much faster than the AVR standard 16 MHz.
-On my two-core 2.6 GHz Intel i5-4300 laptop, it runs [AfterZhev](https://github.com/thcopeland/afterzhev) at around 27.5 MHz.
-In comparison, simavr runs at just over 3.0 MHz.
+Unlike these older projects, slimavr is designed to run at or faster than the standard AVR 16 MHz.
+On my 2.6 GHz laptop it can achieve around 39 MHz on [this benchmark](tests/asm/benchmark.S).
+Performance strongly depends on the program, however.
+Programs using several timers tend to be slower.
+Programs that use prescaled timers (or none at all) can be much faster.

 However, unless you need this sort of performance, you should use simavr.
 It is far more complete and stable.
-In fact, even if you do need slimavr's speed, I'd strongly recommend testing frequently with simavr (and a physical MCU) to ensure that things work properly.
+In fact, even if you do need slimavr's speed, I'd strongly recommend testing frequently with simavr (or better still, a physical MCU) to ensure that things work properly.

 ## Supported devices

 Currently, the following devices are supported:

-- ATMega 1280/2560
+- ATmega 1280/2560

 Which is not very many.
 Neither is this support complete by any means.
 If your project needs some other MCU, please create an Issue or PR.